SAP-samples/ui5-typescript-tutorial/README.md

 The tutorial consists of the following exercises.
 To start, just [open the first link](exercises/ex0/) - you will be guided from there.

-From this list, you can not only access each exercise directly, but also also browse the resulting sources and run the resulting app:
+From this list, you can not only access each exercise directly, but also browse the resulting sources and run the resulting app:
 * [Exercise 0 - Get Prepared](exercises/ex0/)
 * [Exercise 1 - Create And Run Your Application](exercises/ex1/) (*[browse sources](exercises/ex1/com.myorg.myapp) - [run app](https://sap-samples.github.io/ui5-typescript-tutorial/exercises/ex1/)*)
 * [Exercise 2 - Create the Initial User Interface and Load Data](exercises/ex2/) (*[browse sources](exercises/ex2/com.myorg.myapp) - [run app](https://sap-samples.github.io/ui5-typescript-tutorial/exercises/ex2/)*)